Generating documentation

 test();

-}After running scarb doc, inside the target directory, you will see the generated documentation in mdBook format which consists of:
+}After running scarb doc you will see the generated documentation in mdBook format inside the target directory.
+It consists of:

 - The

-srcdirectory, which contains the contents of your book in files with Markdown format. - The
+srcdirectory, which contains the contents of your book in Markdown format. - The

-book.tomlwhich contains settings for describing how to build your book.
+book.tomlfile, which contains settings describing how to build your book.

-Running scarb doc --output-format json will result in a single JSON file inside the target directory with collected documentation inside.
+Running scarb doc --output-format json will result in a single JSON file inside the target directory containing the collected documentation.